rromang/D3-Challenge/README.md

 2. Labels were created and situated on the bottom and the left of the graph.
-3. Graphs visualized in server.
-Using the python -m http.server causes an error due to cross origin requests and access control checks.
-All the visualizations were done with VS Code extension Live Server.
+3. Graphs visualized in server -- Using the python -m http.server causes an error due to cross origin requests and access control checks.
+All the visualizations were done with VS Code extension Live Server instead.

 ## Bonus